code-dot-org/code-dot-org/frontend/packages/labs/oceans/README.md

 ## Scenes

 The **AI for Oceans** script presents a linear narrative structure.
-The app is designed to deliver the interactive levels for this script, one mode at a time, with no need to persist data to the browser or server between each level.
+This app is designed to deliver the interactive levels for this script, one mode at a time, with no need to persist data to the browser or server between each level.

-The app itself contains a variety of "scenes", with each mode using a different subset.
+The app itself presents a variety of "scenes", with each mode using a different subset.
 The scenes (known as `currentMode` internally) are as follows:

 ### `loading`

 <img width="1328" alt="loading" src="https://user-images.githubusercontent.com/2205926/165404296-5f5c71df-6650-476b-8ada-b4e277a25a51.png">

-A simple loading screen.
+A simple "loading" screen, used when loading or processing data.

 ### `words`